What is Business Process Outsourcing (BPO)?

 Companies are most often familiar with the definition of outsourcing and the process itself holds no secrets for them.
 Let me just briefly remind you that BPO (Business Process Outsourcing) is a process whereby a company transfers different segments or services of their business to another company.
-Sometimes the operating activities are relocated to another country – if the other country is far away, this kind of outsourcing is called offshoring; if in a nearby country it is known as nearshoring; and if inside national borders – onshoring.
+BPO is often associated with front office customer care workers, but the term is much broader and includes all back office business functions too.
+Sometimes the operating activities are relocated to another country – if the other country is far away, this kind of outsourcing is called offshoring (offshore outsourcing); if in a nearby country it is known as nearshoring (nearshore outsourcing); and if inside national borders – onshoring.

 Read also: Nearshore vs. offshore software development